Driming1/Banking.Api/README.md

 - **EF Core InMemory** allows running without a real database.
 Swap to SQL Server/PostgreSQL by changing the `DbContext` registration.
 - **Validation**: basic validation is performed via DTO annotations and service checks (positive amounts, no overdraft, no duplicate account numbers).
 - **Tests**: include both service-level and endpoint-level coverage for main flows and error cases.

----

-**Note**: This project is intentionally simple and self-contained for learning/evaluation.
-In production, you'd add auth, logging/telemetry, error handling middleware, idempotency for transfers, and real database with migrations.